 NAVAREA Metrics

 Coastal Warnings issued by International NAVTEX or EGC coastal warning area: [Vital (NAVTEX) is defined as a messages for immediate broadcast, subject to avoiding interference to ongoing transmission.
 VITAL messages will normally be broadcast using NAVTEX number B3B4 = 00.
 Urgent (EGC) is defined as any message sent with an “urgency” priority, otherwise defined as any EGC message broadcast with a C1 code equal to “2”.
-Data for 2023 is optional, but please provide data if you can]
+Broadcast Data in megabytes is optional, but please provide data if you can]